amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 I don't associate with a single job title or label, which makes it incredibly hard to explain what I do, the idea of this site is to showcase a little of how I think in order to not have to explain myself with spoken words as often as I feel forced to.

 A lot of people find me incredibly pretentious due to my idiosyncrasies.
 I'm aware that I might come off like that sometimes.
-The thing is, I just don't care that much about it(but definitely enough to write all this, so make up your own mind with how you feel about this situation).
+The thing is, I just don't care that much about it(but definitely enough to write all this, so make up your own mind about how you feel about this).

 ## Who I write for

 My only expectation from readers is that they're reasonable according to the standard of the culture we share.
 My favourite method of persuasion for most people is the Ethos as I find Logos to get too complicated very quickly, and I find Pathos to be manipulative.

+My biggest weakness is failing to provide sources that validate my opinions a bit better.